 • Medications for Bladder Control: In some instances, doctors may prescribe medications to relax the bladder and reduce nighttime urination.
 These medications can help children who have overactive bladder muscles or small bladder capacity.
 As with any medication, it is crucial to discuss potential benefits and risks with a healthcare provider.

-If your child is over the age of 5 and in the UK you can visit your GP for support.
-This guidance used to be aged 7 but has more recently changed to age 5 to ensure that strateiges to help bedwetting can be put in place sooner.
+If your child is over the age of five in the UK, you can visit your GP for support.
+This guidance used to be for children aged seven but has more recently changed to age five to ensure that strategies to help bedwetting can be put in place sooner.

 Practical Advice for Helping Kids Overcome Bedwetting